MITLibraries/mitlibraries-theme-omeka/docs/architecture-decisions/0004-github-runner-for-automated-deployment.md

-# 4. Inherit style library materials with makefile
+# 4. USe Github Runner for automated deployment

 Date: 2023-10-13